Bereketmebrahtu/Monty-Hall-problem/README.md

 Put the code in a public GitHub repository
 - Use your software to show that switching doors is statistically the best option.
 - The elegance of the output is not important so long as the program can be used to prove the point.

+## My understanding of the problem

+- There is 1/3 chance your first choice being the one with the car in.
+That odd isn't improved if you decide to stick.
+- However, there is 2/3 chance the car is in either behind Door 2 or 3 and once Monty reveals door number 2 to have a goat behind it, now the 2/3 odd is concentrated onto door number 3 which is why switching is the better strategy and is demonstrated by our logic.